-The present analyses utilized a three-step approach to examine multivariate differences between individuals grouped by one of four bipolar diagnoses (healthy control, bipolar, bipolar with alcoholism, bipolar with substance use disorder) in the South Texas Assessment of Neurocognition (STAN).
+The present analyses utilized a three-step approach to examine multivariate differences between individuals grouped by one of four bipolar diagnoses (healthy control, bipolar, bipolar with alcohol use disorder, bipolar with substance use disorder) in the South Texas Assessment of Neurocognition (STAN).
 The first step was to eliminate uninformative variables (i.e., those variables with zero variance) and to reduce the dimensionality of the dataset by creating composites.
 The second step employed principal components analysis (PCA) to further reduce the dimensionality of the composite variables.
 The third step was to examine group differences via profile analysis, following guidelines described by Tabachnik and Fidell (2001).
 This analysis provides two advantages over traditional univariate analyses.
 The first advantage is that profile analysis statistically accounts for correlations between the dependent measures of interest.
 The second advantage is that this analysis does not require correction for Type I error in the same manner as separate univariate analyses.
 A follow-up profile analysis examined group differences in the California Verbal Learning Test (CVLT), which itself is a subcomponent of the STAN, without the use of principal components analysis for data reduction.
 All analyses were conducted using SAS v.
 9.3 (SAS Institute Inc., Cary, N.C.).

 Three tests provide the statistical argument in profile analysis: flatness, levels, and parallelism.
 The flatness test examines differences in instrument components, collapsed across group membership.
 This effect is typically only relevant with time-series data; that is, statistically reliable differences across components (irrespective of group membership) would not be particularly relevant to the present analyses, and as such this effect can safely be ignored.
 The levels test examines overall differences in group membership, collapsed across all instrument components.
 In essence, this is a test of the main effect of bipolar diagnosis group assignment.
 The parallelism test examines whether groups have different patterns across the instrument components, akin to an interaction between flatness and levels.
 This test is considered the most important here, as it tests whether the groups have significantly different profiles.
 Follow-up tests of profile analysis typically include univariate tests of group differences (controlling for Type I error) to further examine any statistically reliable findings for flatness, levels, and/or parallelism (Tabachnick and Fidell 2001).